.SYS File Extension

 CONFIG.SYS - This file contains the primary configuration information used by DOS.

-How do I open an SYS file?
+How to open an SYS file

 You should not manually open SYS files since they are meant to be referenced by the Windows operating system.
 Modifying or deleting an SYS file may damage your system.

 SYS files are typically legitimate system files used by the Windows operating system, but they may also be used for distributing and executing malware attacks on victims' computers.
 To protect against malicious Windows attacks, never download and install an SYS file from the Internet unless you can verify the legitimacy of the source.

 What is an SYS file?